young917/MiDaS/ReadMe.md

 arguments:
-  --inputpath DIRPATH: use if you want to consider *only* results in this directory --dataname DATANAME: use if you want to consider *only* sampled hypergraphs from this dataset --algorithmlist ALGORITHMLIST: pass ALGORITHMLIST where algorithms are separated by "," if you want to consider *only* results from these algorithms.
+  --inputpath DIRPATH: use if you want to consider *only* results in this directory --dataname DATANAME: use if you want to consider *only* sampled hypergraphs from this dataset --algorithmlist ALGORITHMLIST: pass ALGORITHMLIST where algorithms are separated by "," if you want to consider *only* results from these algorithms. (eg. "midas,tihs")
-  --portion PORTIONLIST: pass PORTIONLIST where sampling portions are separated by "," if you want to consider *only* results from these portions.
+  --portion PORTIONLIST: pass PORTIONLIST where sampling portions are separated by "," if you want to consider *only* results from these portions. (eg. "0.30,0.20")
 ```

 * analyze_sv.py